In this guide, I’ll show you the steps needed to migrate a WordPress website to a new host.

 Congratulation, you just completed the steps to migrate your WordPress website to a new host.

-In the next section, I’m going to show you how to transfer your domain to your new host’s registrar (those are optional steps).
+In the next section, I’m going to show you how to transfer your domain to a new registrar (those are optional steps).

 Transfer your Domain (optional)